List of Fullmetal Alchemist characters: Envy

 In the first anime adaptation, portrayed as clearly male, Envy was the first homunculus created in the story from the body of Van Honenheim's son with Dante long ago.
 This influenced Envy to serve as Dante's right hand while expressing a personal vendetta against the Elric brothers for receiving the fatherly love he never had.
 That vendetta intensified when Envy learned that Dante disposed of Honenheim in his absence while refusing to let the Elric brothers keep the Philosopher's Stone.
-Envy succeeds in fatally wounding Edward in the finale, but is dragged with him to the Gate of Truth when Alphonse uses the stone to sacrifice himself to save his brother's life after failing to stop him.
+During the finale, Envy reveals to Edward and Alphonse that he is their older half brother, who died 380 years ago of mercury poisoning.
+After which Envy succeeds in fatally wounding Edward, but is dragged with him to the Gate of Truth when Alphonse uses the stone to sacrifice himself to save his brother's life after he fails to stop him.
 When Envy learns that Hohenheim is still alive and on the opposite side of the Gate, the Homunculus forces his way through and permanently ends up in the form of a giant serpentine dragon upon reaching Earth.
 It was revealed in Fullmetal Alchemist the Movie: Conqueror of Shamballa that Envy has been captured by the Thule Society for their own agenda of invading Ametris while finally killing Honenheim, Envy is destroyed when used by the Society to create a gateway linking the two realities.

 Envy is voiced by Mayumi Yamaguchi in the first Japanese series, and by Minami Takayama in the second.
 Envy's voice in the English adaptations is provided by Wendy Powell.
 In the live-action film adaptation, Envy is portrayed by Kanata Hongō.